Selecting a language will automatically trigger the translation of the page content.

 • The tenant stays in the premises and sees his lease continue under the same conditions with this new owner.
 In particular, the new owner will have to return the security deposit if the lease ends.

-• The guarantor shall not be released from his obligation unless otherwise stipulated in the guarantee document.
+• The surety shall not be released from the obligation, unless otherwise provided in the guarantee.

 Mobility lease